The Last Campaign

 (Characters owned by Marvel Comics.
 This story is of my own creation.
 No profit is, or will be, derived from this work.)

 Captain America created by Joe Simon and Jack Kirby

 - Steve Rogers was never a 90-pound weakling.
 My Steve was weak, yes, because he was afflicted with Polio, but he was no easy mark for the neighborhood bullies.
-The whole 'wimp-to-hero' thing is boring and not at all realistic for Cap.
-My take is that Steve was a champion before he took the Super Soldier Serum, blessed with a sharp mind, a drive to excel, and a strong moral center.
-His INNER strength is what made him a hero, and the 'sad sack' who got beat up every day is simply a worn out cliché.
+The whole 'wimp-to-hero' thing is a tired cliche.
+Steve was a champion before he took the Super Soldier Serum, blessed with a sharp mind, a drive to excel, and a strong moral center.
 I give Steve the dignity of being a real human being - he had girlfriends, he was NOT a virgin, and he was nobody's punching bag.
 There is no 'golly gee!' boy scout here, thank you very much.
 That's just how I see him.